Opinion | The Senate parliamentarian’s ruling on the minimum wage did Democrats a favor

 But I’m not certain how this might play out, and you shouldn’t believe anyone who claims to be.
 There are risks to raising labor costs during a weak economy, when firms are already reluctant to hire.
 At the very least it’s safer to index the minimum wage to local economic conditions, such as median wages or cost of living, rather than implement a single nationwide rate.

-Given the amount of uncertainty, it seems reasonable for someone like Sen. Joe Manchin III (D-W.Va.) to worry about the risks to his state — where the current median wage is $16.31, and where many voters are already skeptical of the Democratic agenda.
+Given the amount of uncertainty, it seems reasonable for someone such as Sen. Joe Manchin III (D-W.Va.) to worry about the risks to his state — where the current median wage is $16.31, and where many voters are already skeptical of the Democratic agenda.

 Democrats from higher-wage states, though, have been reluctant to agree to calibrate the wage floor to local conditions, a modification that would help allay economic (and political) concerns.
 Perhaps some advocates have fallen so in love with an alliterative slogan that they’re not interested in designing something more politically feasible that would still help millions of low-wage workers.
 “Fight for a regionally calibrated wage formula!” doesn’t have quite the same ring.